-Career Placement is a work study transition service that utilizes community-based instruction for 18-22 year old students with disabilities who have met graduate requirements and elect to defer their standard diploma using the Individualized Education Plan (IEP) process.
+Career Placement is a work study transition service that utilizes community-based instruction for neurodiverse 18-22 year old students who have met graduate requirements and elect to defer their standard diploma using the Individualized Education Plan (IEP) process.
 Career Placement enables a student to identify career options, access community resources, apply positive work-related behaviors, and meet industry standards for competitive entry level employment.
 Career Placement will prepare students to be hired for entry level jobs while also allowing students to continue to explore future training opportunities.
 Each student participates in a functional curriculum that emphasizes; personal and career goals, self-evaluation, self-determination, travel training, career counseling and guidance, competitive employment, and independent living skills.
 Students work on obtaining and maintaining competitive entry level jobs in the private business sector.

 Our mission is to assist recent high school graduates who have expressed an interest in competitive entry-level employment to reach their goal of obtaining and maintaining a meaningful job.
 We foster a strong work ethic in our young people entering the workforce and cultivate the skills necessary to live as self-sufficiently as possible.

 Note: Students must have interest in paid employment, demonstrate employability skills, and have the ability and desire to independently navigate their community.